 To find the current tariff rates, visit the BEIS tariffs and payments page.

-The Domestic RHI first launched in April 2014 and, as its name suggests, is aimed at households.
-Homeowners, landlords and self-builders (individuals or groups who built their own homes) are all eligible to apply.
+Homeowners, landlords and self-builders (individuals or groups who built their own homes) residing in England, Scotland and Wales are all eligible to apply for RHI payments.

 In order to join the domestic RHI scheme, the renewable heat technology which you install must heat a single domestic property.
 The building must also have an Energy Performance Certificate (EPC).